 Local club Kollenhopp felt their candidate, world record holder Bjørn Erik Romøren should be bestowed this honour and was none too happy with the city council’s decision.
 In fact, so unhappy were they, they decided not to respect the decision and snuck in a bit of «test jumping» the night before.
 Of course, the first «test jumper» was none other than Romøren, causing a public outcry.
 Romøren is probably Norway’s least popular man these days.

-The question of women and ski jumping is by no means just a Norwegian issue.
+The question of women’s ski jumping is by no means just a Norwegian issue.
 However, tellingly, the Facebook group Let women ski jump!
 Sochi 2014!, protesting the IOC’s decision to keep women jumpers out of the Olympics, does have a Norwegian admin.
 Feel free to join the group.

-Photos: New Holmenkollen by aktivioslo, Anette Sagen mid air during the first official Holmenkollen jump by Helge Carlsen and Anette Sagen with reporters by lauvstad; all on flickr’s Creative Commons.
+Photos: Holmenkollen Ski Jump by Sophie’s World, Anette Sagen mid air during the first official Holmenkollen jump by Helge Carlsen and Anette Sagen with reporters by lauvstad; the last two on flickr’s Creative Commons.

 Anette Sagen ruler!